1. When will I know if the clutch discs need to be replaced?

 14. Can the 3DME Manual Clutch be used for industrial applications, or other applications not related to mini bikes and go karts?

 Absolutely!
 The clutch is extremely versatile and we have had customers install them in tractors, machine tools, and even super-mileage vehicles.
-Give us a call at 1-(888)-934-7458 and one of our engineers can discuss your application in further detail.
+Email firstname.lastname@example.org to discuss your application in further detail.

 15. Is it normal for the clutch to make noise when it is disengaged (lever pulled in)?